Between 1998 and 2018, Keith Raniere ran the NXIVM sex cult as his own personal flytrap for vulnerable young women.

 “Do you think the person who is being branded should be completely nude and sort of held to the table like a sort of, almost, like a sacrifice?”

-This is only one of many horrific questions that NXIVM sex cult founder Keith Raniere posed to his top lieutenants.
-Among the upper brass were Seagram heiress Clare Bronfman, Battlestar Galactica‘s Nicki Clyne, and Smallville actress Allison Mack.
+This was just one of many horrific questions that NXIVM sex cult founder Keith Raniere posed to his top lieutenants.
+Among the upper brass were Seagram heiress Clare Bronfman, Battlestar Galactica star Nicki Clyne, and Smallville actress Allison Mack.

-It was Mack with whom he’d developed the most trusting relationship of all.
-Raniere — who was recently found guilty of sex trafficking, the sexual exploitation of a child, forced labor conspiracy, and multiple counts of racketeering — routinely communicated his disturbing ideas with passivity.
+It was Mack with whom Raniere had developed the most trusting relationship of all.
+Raniere — who was found guilty of sex trafficking, the sexual exploitation of a child, forced labor conspiracy, and multiple counts of racketeering — routinely communicated his disturbing ideas with passivity.

-In the beginning, NXIVM was reportedly a pyramid scheme posing as a marketing company.
-The organization proffered anyone willing to reinvent themselves into successful businesspeople a chance of professional development and nuanced honing of skills.
+In the beginning, NXIVM was essentially a pyramid scheme posing as a marketing company.
+The organization proffered anyone willing to reinvent themselves into successful businessmen and businesswomen a chance of professional development.

 It rather quickly devolved into Raniere’s personal flytrap, which he’d lure vulnerable young women into before brainwashing them.
-On the other hand, that seemed to be the plan all along.
+On the other hand, perhaps that was the plan all along.

 Who Is Keith Raniere?